DewDropstempest/psl/README.md

 #### Domain Label Validation

-`publicsuffixlist` do NOT provide domain name and label validation.
+`publicsuffixlist` does NOT provide domain name and label validation.
 In the DNS protocol, most 8-bit characters are acceptable as labels of domain names.
 While ICANN-compliant registries do not accept domain names containing underscores (_), hostnames may include them.
 For example, DMARC records can